-To check the current version of your DB installation, type following command in your terminal
+To check the current version of your DB installation, type the following command in your terminal

-This command provide you with the current version of DB.
-Alternatively you can also run below mentioned command for detailed view on version,
+This command provides you with the current version of DB.
+Alternatively, you can also run the below-mentioned command for a detailed view of the version,

 To log into the mariadb server, run

-& then enter password to login to the session.
+& then enter a password to login into the session.

 - Showing all database

-To show all the databases that your maridb currently has, run
+To show all the databases that your MariaDB currently has, run

 after you are logged into mariadb.

 To create a new database in mariadb, run

 when logged into MariaDB.
 To create a database directly from the terminal, run